NATS

 ABOUT

-PEERS® Purpose
+Modified PEERS® Purpose

-• PEERS® is an evidence-based social skills intervention through the Hearing and Speech Sciences (HESP) Department at the University of Maryland, College Park.
-This program is for motivated teens in high school who have difficulty with social interactions and are interested in learning new ways to make and keep friends.
+• This program is for motivated teens in high school who have differences in their social interactions and are interested in learning new ways to make and keep friends.

 PARENT ROLE: